 Some property owners choose to combine their heat pump with a solar PV to gather the electricity needed for the pump.
 This would make the system entirely eco-friendly.

 There are many great reasons to choose to have a GSHP installed at your property.

 They can lower your fuel bills – drawing heat from the ground means you will face cheaper energy bills as you will require less in electricity and gas to heat your property.
 This is especially true if you replace conventional electric or oil heating.

-Provide you with income – the government has set up a Renewable Heat Incentive Scheme (RHI) which can provide you with payments in return for the heat generated.
+Provide you with income – for domestic properties the government has set up a Renewable Heat Incentive Scheme (RHI) which can provide you with payments in return for the heat generated.

 Lower your carbon emissions – using less electricity means that you are reducing your carbon emissions and benefiting the environment.